Applications for 2021 are CLOSED.

 Each academic year, The Chi Psi Educational Trust offers a number of undergraduate scholarships to help Brothers in their pursuit of excellence.
 Below is a listing of all scholarships offered by the Trust.
-To apply for any scholarship, click HERE.
+Applications for the 2021 year are CLOSED.
+Next year's applications will re-open in February 2022.

 General Scholarship and Fellowship Fund